braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/advanced_use_cases/linking.md

 ### Default WebView customization

-The open-source `Braze.WebViewController` class displays web URLs opened by the SDK, typically when "Open Web URL Inside App" is selected for a web deep link.
+The `Braze.WebViewController` class displays web URLs opened by the SDK, typically when "Open Web URL Inside App" is selected for a web deep link.

-You can declare a category for, or directly modify, the `Braze.WebViewController` class to apply customization to the web view.
-Check the class's [documentation][6] for details.
+You can customize the `Braze.WebViewController` via the [`BrazeDelegate.braze(_:willPresentModalWithContext:)`](https://braze-inc.github.io/braze-swift-sdk/documentation/brazekit/brazedelegate/braze(_:willpresentmodalwithcontext:)-12sqy/) delegate method.

 ### Linking handling customization